caradoc-org/caradoc/README.md

 # Caradoc - a PDF parser and validator

 Caradoc is a parser and validator of PDF files written in OCaml.
+This is version 0.2 (beta).

 ## Dependencies